 These guys were awesome!
 There four people from the States, two guys from Austria and a couple from Germany.
 We had so much fun together!
 They asked questions and we all made jokes and told stories and nerded out together about Lord of the Rings and I took awesome photos for them.
 And because I had so much fun with all of them I asked for a picture with them behind the bar at the GD (Green Dragon; just a little Hobbiton shorthand for ya).

 Uh, they were just awesome.
 Such a great group of people.
 I also had a girl on one of my tours a few days ago who was super sweet.
 We chatted about languages and I attempted to speak what limited Spanish I know to her and her mother and we just had a good yarn at the bar.
 She actually brought me some chocolate after the tour.
-I can’t eat it, but for me it is all about the gesture and the fact she took the time to give me this little gift.
+I can’t eat it, but for me it is all about the gesture and the fact she took the time to give me a little chocolate gift.
 Gracias.

 Okay!
 Because this blog is in danger of getting very long (and also because I have a book I’m trying to finish) I’ll be short and sweet about the last few things.